 Determining the length of your hose is the first step in creating the perfect customized septic vacuum truck.
 Why?
 The length of your hose dictates how close or far away you can place the truck and still access a customer’s septic tank.

 If accessibility is not a primary concern with your customers, you can probably get away with a shorter hose and smaller vacuum pump.
 However, it’s always nice to know you have the flexibility to access hard to reach places in a pinch.
 It could mean the difference between ending the day with a happy (paying) customer or a loss in revenue.

 One thing is for sure – you won’t be cleaning out any septic tanks without a working vacuum pump on your truck.
 A common question is what is the right size pump for the truck?

-Keeping the vacuum level at the level capable by the pump in a short period of time is a function of the pump employed.
-For that reason, it’s best to install a pump that will give you the power (CFM and vacuum level) you need to take care of not only the average job, but also the occasional tough job that requires slightly more vacuum power.
+Keeping the vacuum level at the level capable of the pump in a short period of time is a function of the pump employed.
+For that reason, it’s best to install a pump that will give you the power (CFM and vacuum level) you need to take care of not only the average job.
+But also the occasional tough job that requires slightly more vacuum power.